AmirBayat0/Flutter_examples/README.md

 ## Flutter examples

-Here you can find some Flutter examples.
+Here you can find Flutter examples.

 ## Development Setup
 Clone the repository and run the following commands: